caktus/guidebook/docs/RDS.md

 When it comes time to drop a database, only master has the permission, but master can only drop databases it owns, so it takes two steps.
-Also, you can\'t drop the database you\'re connected to, so you need to connect to a different database for the `dropdb`.
+Also, you can't drop the database you're connected to, so you need to connect to a different database for the `dropdb`.
 The `postgres` database is as good as any: